-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The deductible is \$1,500 for Self Only and \$3,000 for Self Plus One or Self and Family when you use PPO providers.
-The deductible is \$3,000 for Self Only and \$6,000 for Self Plus One or Self and Family when you use non-PPO providers.
-Any of the above expenses for PPO providers also count toward this non-PPO amount.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The deductible is \$1,600 for Self Only and \$3,200 for Self Plus One or Self and Family when you use in-network providers.
+The deductible is \$3,200 for Self Only and \$6,400 for Self Plus One or Self and Family when you use out-of-network providers.
+Only plan allowance paid for services or supplies from out-of-network providers counts towards this amount.
 The Self Plus One or the Self and Family deductible can be satisfied by one or more family members.
-The deductible applies to all benefits in this Section. - After you have satisfied your deductible, your Traditional medical coverage begins. - Under your Traditional medical coverage, you will be responsible for your coinsurance amounts for eligible medical expenses and prescriptions. - The non-PPO benefits are the standard benefits of this Plan.
-PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+The deductible applies to all benefits in this Section. - After you have satisfied your deductible, your Traditional medical coverage begins. - Under your Traditional medical coverage, you will be responsible for your coinsurance amounts for eligible medical expenses and prescriptions. - The out-of-network benefits are the standard benefits of this Plan.
+In-network benefits apply only when you use an in-network provider.
+When no in-network provider is available, out-of-network benefits apply. - Be sure to read Section 4.
+Your Costs for Covered Services, for valuable information about how cost-sharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over.
 If Medicare is your primary payor, GEHA will provide secondary benefits for covered charges.
 The high deductible health plan deductible and coinsurance are not waived for Medicare members. - The services listed below are for the charges billed by a physician or other healthcare professional for your surgical care.
-See Section 5(c) for charges associated with afacility (i.e., hospital, surgical center, etc.). - When you use a PPO hospital, the professionals who provide services to you in a hospital may not all be PPO providers.
-If the services are rendered by non-PPO providers at a PPO hospital, we will pay up to the Plan allowable. - We will provide PPO benefits if you are admitted to a non-PPO hospital due to a medical emergency.
-We will also provide PPO benefits if you receive care from professionals who provide services in a non-PPO hospital, when admitted due to a medical emergency. - YOU MUST GET PREAUTHORIZATION FOR SOME SURGICAL PROCEDURES.
-Please refer to the preauthorization information shown in Section 3 to be sure which services require preauthorization. - GEHA has coverage policies for many services and procedures; refer to www.geha.com/Coverage-Policies for a complete list.
+See Section 5(c) for charges associated with a facility (i.e., hospital, surgical center, etc.). - When you use an in-network hospital, the professionals who provide services to you in a hospital may not all be in-network providers.
+If the services are rendered by out-of-network providers at an in-network hospital, we will pay up to the Plan allowable. - We will provide in-network benefits if you are admitted to an out-of-network hospital due to a medical emergency.
+We will also provide in-network benefits if you receive care from professionals who provide services in an out-of-network hospital, when admitted due to a medical emergency. - YOU MUST GET PREAUTHORIZATION FOR SOME SURGICAL PROCEDURES.
+Please refer to the preauthorization information shown in Section 3 to be sure which services require preauthorization. - GEHA has coverage policies for many services and procedures; refer to www.geha.com/Coverage-Policies for a complete list. - Medications may be available under the Prescription drug benefit and may require prior authorization.
+Specialty drugs obtained outside of the pharmacy benefit may be subject to additional cost share as outlined in Section 5(f), Specialty drug benefits.